Recalibrating binary probabilistic classifiers: Approaches to recalibration

 A further issue when making \eqref{eq:ROCLogit} operational may occur when the class-conditional distribution function $F_0$ or any function approximating it takes the value $1$.
 In particular, this will happen if $F_0$ is approximated by an empirical distribution function.
 Then the term $\Phi^{-1}\bigl(F_0(s)\bigr)$ is ill-defined.
 See Appendix~\ref{se:empDist} for a workaround to deal with this issue.

 Deploying a discrete distribution $F_0$ in \eqref{eq:ROCLogit} as for instance an empirical approximation, makes it unlikely if not impossible to exactly match a pre-defined $AUC_S$ when using \eqref{eq:ROCLogit}.
-To control for the in this case unavoidable deviation from the $AUC_S$ objective we take recourse to the original QMM approach as proposed by Tasche~\cite{Tasche2009a}.
+The unavoidable deviation from the $AUC_S$ objective in this case can be controlled with the original QMM approach as proposed by \citet{Tasche2009a}.
 Define